PrtHub/PxT3/CONTRIBUTING.md

 ## 🙏 Thank You!

-Your contributions help make PxT3 better for everyone.
+Your contributions help make PxT better for everyone.
 We appreciate your time and effort!